15 Top-Rated Weekend Getaways in Ohio

 For a night out, the Flats East Bank is an easy one-stop venue for dining and entertainment.
 The renovated district is one of the most popular areas in the city, so restaurant reservations are recommended.

-Other notable stops in the city include the Cleveland Museum of Art, West Side Market, Cleveland Zoo, and a nostalgic visit to the A Christmas Story House, which has been turned into a museum commemorating the classic Christmas movie.
+Other notable stops in the city include the Cleveland Museum of Art; the Cleveland Zoo; and a nostalgic visit to A Christmas Story House, which has been turned into a museum commemorating the classic Christmas movie.

 The Cuyahoga Valley Scenic Railroad is an enjoyable day out to view the national park by train.
 For a special occasion, you can book a trip on one of the themed train excursions that change throughout the year.